mothership-ec/cog-mothership-fedex/readme.md

 ## Todo

-- Add a `Dispatcher` to `Api` to handle the communications
-- Simplify the `Api\Request` and `Api\Response` classes to not do the above
+- Log requests and responses to the API
-	- Make them implement an interface each
+- Catch SoapFault's ?
 - Add the `Ship` request + response
-- Does `Notification` need it's own namespace?
 - Add service for the public API classes that need to be services
 - Set the dispatch methos selection function in `uniform_wares/mothership` to select FedEx UK for UK delivery orders, and FedexExpress for others
 - Add config for ETD stuff